Skip to main content

 Learn more about the NAVAL-1 clinical trial evaluating an oral, first-in-class, investigational combination therapy for patients with EBV+ lymphoma.

-Lymphomas are the most common type of Epstein-Barr virus-positive (EBV+) cancers.
-There are currently no approved therapies targeting EBV+ lymphoma in the United States.
+Lymphomas are the most common Epstein-Barr virus-positive (EBV+) cancers.
+There are currently no approved therapies targeting EBV+ lymphomas in the United States.

 Incidence of EBV+ Lymphoma